 "As short as possible" term at each level is reduced to a 4-char hash code.
-[S] "Readable" term at each level each term is reduced to 32-char [R] "Something in between" term at each level each term is reduced to 20-char [M]
+[S] "Readable" term at each level each term is reduced to 32-char [R]

 1.3.2 Ontology depth

 It is necessary to be very aware of the depth (number of levels) of the ontology you wish to extract.
 This information is available on the bioportal metrics page for your ontology.
 Since the c_fullname overall length is limited; its important to note that the path length you choose is going to affect the ontology depth you can reasonably expect to support.